The Scottish Rite

-The most notable rooms in the building are the ballroom on the first floor and the auditorium on the fourth.
-The ballroom seats 800 people for a banquet and has a small stage.
-The auditorium was designed for presenting the ceremonies of the Scottish Rite in grand form.
-It seats 1,400 people and has a full sized stage with hundreds of backdrops and a pipe organ.
+Our home is the Oakland Scottish Rite Center which we first turned into an opera house last summer.
+The building dates from 1926 and has a grand ballroom on the first floor—take a peek, it’s gorgeous!
+The auditorium is on the fourth floor and was designed for presenting the ceremonies of the Scottish Rite Masons in grand form.
+It seats 1,400 and has a full-sized stage with hundreds of backdrops and a pipe organ.

 The theater has not been renovated since it was built and can be challenging for people with mobility issues.
 Wheelchair seating is on the main floor behind the orchestra; these are some of the best seats in the house.

 We are making the following improvements for this summer:

 • We are working with the management to install hand rails for the steps in the main seating area.

 • There are two distanced-seating sections for people that are concerned about COVID.